Speaker Johnson unveils bill to fund the government through September 30 - Local News 8

 By Sarah Ferris, CNN

-(CNN) — House Speaker Mike Johnson formally unveiled plans on Saturday for a government funding stopgap through September 30 — a measure intended to stave off a potential March 14 shutdown and buy time for President Donald Trump and GOP leaders to steer key pieces of his agenda through Congress this summer.
+(CNN) — House Speaker Mike Johnson formally unveiled plans on Saturday for a government funding stopgap through September 30 — a measure intended to stave off a potential March 14 shutdown and buy time for Donald Trump and GOP leaders to steer key pieces of the president’s agenda through Congress this summer.

+But Democrats’ top spending leaders quickly slammed the door on supporting the measure, raising the specter of a high-stakes clash next week.

+The president himself on Saturday endorsed the measure, which includes some cuts to domestic spending programs that Democrats will likely oppose.
+GOP leadership aides said Saturday that it would increase defense spending by about $6 billion while domestic spending would drop by about $13 billion.

+But in an ominous sign for Congress’ ability to stave off a shutdown next week, Senate Democrats’ top spending negotiator quickly panned the GOP’s plan.

+“Speaker Johnson has rolled out a slush fund continuing resolution that would give Donald Trump and Elon Musk more power over federal spending — and more power to pick winners and losers, which threatens families in blue and red states alike,” Sen. Patty Murray, a Democrat from Washington, said in a statement Saturday.
+Murray’s counterpart in the House, Rep. Rosa DeLauro of Connecticut, was even more blunt, writing in a statement: “I strongly oppose this” bill.

-The president himself has been highly supportive of the measure, even though it mostly freezes funding levels leftover from the Biden administration.
-And House GOP leaders believe that his backing will help them win robust support among House Republicans on the floor next week, even as many ultraconservatives typically loathe such stopgap measures.
+House GOP leaders believe the plan is on track to pass the chamber, arguing that Trump’s backing will help them win robust support among House Republicans on the floor this week, even as many ultraconservatives typically loathe such stopgap measures.
 Johnson hopes to hold the vote Tuesday on the 99-page bill, according to people familiar with the plans.

+But it remains unclear how strongly Democrats — whose voters back home are furious over Trump’s cuts to federal programs — are willing to turn next week’s funding deadline into a showdown with the president, if it risks a government shutdown that could hurt even more federal workers.

-“It is quite literally as clean a CR as you can draft,” a House GOP leadership aide said Saturday, speaking on the condition of anonymity to discuss internal deliberations.
+“It’s going to be a tough choice now for Democrats to decide if they want to be the ones to shut down the government,” a House GOP leadership aide, speaking on the condition of anonymity to discuss internal deliberations, told reporters Saturday.
+“It is quite literally as clean a CR as you can draft.”

-House Minority Leader Hakeem Jeffries has strongly opposed the measure — preferring a long-term negotiated deal — and said Johnson and his GOP will need to pass it on their own.
-But a small number of House Democrats have privately discussed in recent days whether they should support the bill.

-“If Republicans decide to take this approach, as Speaker Johnson indicated, it’s his expectation that Republicans are going it alone,” Jeffries told reporters Friday, ahead of the bill release.

-Asked afterward if he believed Johnson could pull off the government funding vote next week, Jeffries was blunt: “No.”

-If the short-term funding measure passes the House this week as Johnson expects, it will put immense pressure on Senate Democrats to go along with the same plan.
+If the short-term funding measure passes the House next week as Johnson expects, it will put immense pressure on Senate Democrats to go along with the same plan.

 Senate Minority Leader Chuck Schumer and his leadership team have, too, said they want negotiations to continue instead of pursuing a long-term stopgap.
 But it’s not clear how forcefully Schumer and his team will push their Senate Democrats to oppose the bill if it makes it to the Senate.

-“No, I will not support that,” Sen. Patty Murray, the Senate Democrats’ top spending negotiator, told CNN last week when asked about the House GOP bill.
-Asked if enough Democrats would support the bill to allow it to pass the Senate, she answered: “I am not going to speculate.”
+Asked last week whether enough Democrats would support the bill to allow it to pass the Senate, Murray told CNN: “I am not going to speculate.”

+Before its release, House Minority Leader Hakeem Jeffries strongly opposed the plan — preferring a long-term negotiated deal — and said Johnson and his GOP will need to pass it on their own.
+But a small number of House Democrats have privately discussed in recent days whether they should support the bill.

 The-CNN-Wire